 The school has historically had a sixth form, but the July 2024 Ofsted report states that provision has been temporarily suspended.
 Families should contact the school for the most current information regarding post-16 options.

-For Year 7 entry in September 2026, the application deadline is 31 October 2025.
+For Year 7 entry in September 2027, the application deadline is 31 October 2026, with offers issued on 1 March 2027.
 Applications are made through North Yorkshire Council.

 Outwood Academy Ripon is a state-funded academy, so there are no tuition fees.